YahooArchive/mojito/docs/dev_guide/faq/index.rst

 .. _moj_client:
 .. topic:: **How do you configure mojits to run on the client?**

-    Run Mojito at build time to generate the html page using ``mojito build html5app``.
+    Run Mojito at build time to generate the HTML page using ``mojito build html5app``.
     This runs the Mojito infrastructure as if it were a running server instance and prints out the resulting HTML+JSON required to bootstrap a client-side mojit.
-This is what Livestand does.
     Among other things, it leads down a path where it's very hard to do incremental builds because the Web server abstraction makes it hard to do the timestamp resolution that incremental builds require.
 A better approach would be to allow people to hard-code the top-level mojit bootstrap code by publishing mojit creation APIs that